-The Bausch + Lomb Pure Vision $^{\circledcirc}2$ (balafilcon A) Visibility linted Contact Lens is indicated for daily wear or extended wear from 1 to 30 days between removals for cleaning and disinfection or disposal of the lens, as recommended by the eye care practitioner.
-The lens is indicated for the correction of refractive ametropia (myopia and hyperopia) in aphakic and/or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of 2.00 diopters or less, that does not interfere with visual acuity.
-The lens may be prescribed for Frequent/Planned Replacement or Disposable Wear in spherical powers ranging from +8.00D to -20.00D when prescribed for up to 30 days of extended wear and from +20.00D to -20.00D for daily wear or extended wear up to 7 days.
+The Bausch + Lomb Pure Vision® 2 for Astigmatism (balafilcon A) Visibility Tinted Contact Lens is indicated for daily wear or extended wear from 1 to 30 days between removals for cleaning and disinfection or disposal of the lens, as recommended by the eye care practitioner.
+The lens is indicated for the correction of refractive ametropia (myopia, hyperopia and astigmatism) in aphakic and/or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of 5.00 diopters or less, that does not interfere with visual acuity.
+The lens may be prescribed for Frequent / Planned Replacement or Disposable Wear in spherical powers ranging from +6.00D to -9.00D when prescribed for up to 30 days of extended wear and from +20.00D to -20.00D for daily wear or extended wear up to 7 days.